 Exterior of an Offenders Rehabilitation Facility Women's Association for Rehabilitation Aid The Women's Association for Rehabilitation Aid is an organization composed of female volunteers who cooperate in community activities from the viewpoint of women for crime prevention and also for the rehabilitation of those who have committed crimes or acts of delinquency, with the aim to establish a brighter society free from crime and delinquency.
-There are about 170,000 volunteer members across the country.
-They are not only engaged in educational activities for prevention of crime and delinquency, but also in a wide range of activities rooted in the community, such as the following: activities for sound upbringing of youth; child-support activities; rehabilitation support in offender rehabilitation facilities; cooperation in social contribution activities of offenders on probation or parole; and visits to prisons and juvenile training schools to encourage the inmates.
-BBS Association BBS stands for the "Big Brothers and Sisters Movement" organized by young volunteers who make friends with and give assistance to delinquents and pre-delinquents to help them attain sound growth.
+There are about 166,000 volunteer members across the country.
+They are not only engaged in educational activities for prevention of crime and delinquency, but also in a wide range of activities rooted in the community, such as the following: activities for sound upbringing of youth; child-support activities; rehabilitation support in offender rehabilitation facilities; cooperation in social contribution activities of offenders on probation or parole; and visits to prisons and juvenile training schools to encourage the inmates BBS Association BBS stands for the "Big Brothers and Sisters Movement" organized by young volunteers who make friends with and give assistance to delinquents and pre-delinquents to help them attain sound growth.
 As if they were their older brothers or sisters, these young volunteers keep in touch with the juveniles in various situations (called the "Tomodachi (Friend)-Project") and help them solve their problems and become self-reliant.
 In addition, BBS members carry out activities for crime prevention to strive for the realization of a crime-free society.
-About 4,500 members are engaged in the activities.
+About 4,700 members are engaged in the activities.
 Cooperative Employers "Cooperative Employers" are those who willingly offer employment to offenders despite their past records and cooperate in the offenders' rehabilitation.
 These employers provide stable jobs with full understanding of the feelings of offenders, which amounts to a tremendous contribution.
-There are about 14,000 such employers across the country who cooperate in this field.
+There are about 16,000 such employers across the country who cooperate in this field.
 Why Not Join Offenders Rehabilitation Volunteers?

-Ensuring that those who have committed a crime are able to rehabilitate themselves and become law-abiding members of society is a task that cannot be achieved by the efforts of the government alone.
-Activities of offender rehabilitation volunteers, including the Women's Association for Rehabilitation Aid, BBS (Big Brothers and Sisters Movement) Association, and Cooperative Employers have been of a great help.
-Persons interested in participating in such activities please contact your nearest Parole Office.
-National Centers for Offenders Rehabilitation The National Center for Offenders Rehabilitation is established and operated to provide parolees from penal institutions or juvenile training schools, etc., who cannot be provided with the necessary social surroundings for their smooth reintegration into society by their relatives or private-sector offender rehabilitation facilities, with lodging at state-established facilities where probation officers directly provide them with intensive supervision and generous employment assistance, thereby encouraging their rehabilitation and preventing them from committing further offenses.
-Among these facilities, the organization that performs selective, specialized treatment in society in accord with the relevant specific problem is called the "National Center for Offenders Rehabilitation," while another organization that provides vocational training primarily in agriculture is called the "National Center for Offenders Job Training and Employment Support."
-The "National Centers for Offenders Rehabilitation" are established and operated in Kitakyushu and Fukushima City, while the "National Centers for Offenders Job Training" are established and operated in Hokkaido (Numata-cho) and Ibaraki (Hitachinaka City), respectively.
+Ensuring that those who have committed a crime are able to rehabilitate themselves and become law-abiding members of society is a task, which could not be achieved by the government alone.
+Activities of offender rehabilitation volunteers, including Volunteer Probation Officers, the Women's Association for Rehabilitation Aid, BBS (Big Brothers and Sisters Movement) Association, and Cooperative Employers have been of a great help.
+If you are interested in participating in such activities, please contact your nearest Parole Office.
+National Centers for Offenders Rehabilitation The National Center for Offenders Rehabilitation is established and operated to provide parolees from penal institutions or juvenile training schools, who cannot secure the necessary social surroundings for their smooth reintegration into society from their relatives or private-sector offender rehabilitation facilities, with lodging at state-established facilities where probation officers directly provide them with intensive supervision and generous employment assistance, thereby encouraging their rehabilitation and preventing them from committing further offenses.
+Among these facilities, the organizations that perform selective, specialized treatment in society in accord with the relevant specific problem are called the "National Center for Offenders Rehabilitation," while other organizations that provide vocational trainings primarily in agriculture are called the "National Center for Offenders Job Training and Employment Support."
+The "National Centers for Offenders Rehabilitation" is established and operated in Kitakyushu and Fukushima City, while the "National Centers for Offenders Job Training" is established and operated in Hokkaido (Numata-cho) and Ibaraki (Hitachinaka City).

-The National Center for Offender Rehabilitation in Fukuoka (Kitakvushu City)
+The National Center for Offender Rehabilitation in Fukuoka (Kitakyushu City)